Component Suppliers Need to Respond as Formula E Raises the Stakes

 The FIA Formula E season is back in full swing this month, it started with back-to-back races in Hong Kong on the weekend of 2 – 3 December.
 Now in its 4th season, the competition has captured the public’s imagination – this being clearly underlined by attendance figures at ePrix staged in cities like New York, Montreal, Monte Carlo and Mexico City reaching 20,000-35,000.
 Major car manufacturers, such as Jaguar, Audi and Renault are already established participants.
 Following their example, other big automotive brands, including Nissan, Porsche and Mercedes, have now confirmed that they will start entering teams over the course of next few seasons too.

 As well as providing entertainment to motorsport fans, Formula E also serves as a valuable test-bed upon which new developments in electric vehicle (EV) technology can be validated.
-Consequently, it is recognised as being vital to the ongoing progression of the automobile sector, as an increasing proportion of vehicle models produced will rely on EV powertrains in the future, rather than internal combustion engines.
+Consequently, it is recognized as being vital to the ongoing progression of the automobile sector, as an increasing proportion of vehicle models produced will rely on EV powertrains in the future, rather than internal combustion engines.

 The innovations being made by the teams involved, in relation to areas like the constituent battery and motor technologies, will bring about advances in the long term to mass-market EVs travelling on our roads – enhancing performance, extending the range that can be covered and increasing the speed with which charging cycles can be completed.